 Probiotics And How They Work

 The principal role of probiotics, or beneficial bacteria, is preserving the body’s healthy and robust equilibrium.
 An excellent way to think about it is like a car in neutral.
-When we are sick, the harmful bacteria in the body dramatically increases.
+When we are sick, the harmful bacteria in the body dramatically increase.
 This increase creates a precarious balance in the body.

 The good bacteria play an essential role in boosting the function of our immune system and managing inflammation.
 Some of the positive health benefits good bacteria provide are:

 - Helping the body to digest food

 - It helps prevent harmful bacteria from rapidly reproducing, making us sick.